The Ultimate Marathon Training Plan For Beginners

 We designed this 18-week marathon training plan for beginners to be approachable to new runners who have some endurance built up but have yet to take on any formal marathon training.

 You will need to be able to run 6 miles without stopping before taking on this program.
-If you are not yet up to that distance, consider our Couch To Marathon, 6-Month Marathon Training Plan, or 20-Week Marathon Training Plan for beginners.
+If you are not yet up to that long distance, consider our Couch To Marathon, 6-Month Marathon Training Plan, or 20-Week Marathon Training Plan for beginners.
+Or, consider a half marathon training plan first.

-The beginner marathon training plan below is designed to be unintimidating.
+The beginner marathon training schedule below is designed to be unintimidating.
 There are no track workouts.
 You will do some speed work, but it is in the form of fartlek runs.

 These can be done on the road, trails, or even a treadmill, so if you do not want to have to go to a track or you feel anxious about timing yourself on a track, a fartlek run is a great way to work on your leg turnover in a more relaxed way.